 \subsection{Watermark-Based Detection}

-A GenAI service provider trains a watermark encoder (called \emph{target encoder}) and decoder (called \emph{target decoder} and denoted as $T$), and uses them for AI-generated image detection.
-During generation, a watermark $w$ is embedded into each AI-generated image using the target encoder.
-During detection, a watermark is decoded from a given image $x$ by the target decoder $T$.
-We denote by $T(x)$ the decoded watermark.
-We represent the \emph{bitwise accuracy} between two watermarks $w_1$ and $w_2$ as $BA(w_1,w_2)$, which is the proportion of bits that are identical in $w_1$ and $w_2$.
-Watermark-based detection determines whether the image $x$ is AI-generated based on the bitwise accuracy $BA(T(x),w)$ between the decoded watermark $T(x)$ and the ground-truth watermark $w$.
-Specifically, the image $x$ is detected as AI-generated if the bitwise accuracy $BA(T(x),w)$ either exceeds a certain threshold $\tau$ or falls below $1-\tau$, i.e., $BA(T(x),w)>\tau$ or $BA(T(x),w)<1-\tau$. $\tau$ is commonly set to a value such that the false detection rate, i.e., the probability of falsely detecting a non-AI-generated (i.e., non-watermarked) image as AI-generated (i.e., watermarked), does not exceed a desired small value $\eta$~\cite{Evading-Watermark}.
-For instance, when the watermark has 30 bits and $\eta=10^{-4}$, $\tau \approx 0.83$.
+A GenAI service provider trains a watermark encoder (\emph{target encoder}) and decoder (\emph{target decoder}, denoted $T$) for AI-generated image detection.
+A watermark $w$ is embedded into each image during generation and decoded from an image $x$ using $T(x)$.
+The \emph{bitwise accuracy} $BA(w_1,w_2)$ measures the proportion of identical bits between two watermarks $w_1$ and $w_2$.
+Detection determines if an image is AI-generated based on the bitwise accuracy $BA(T(x),w)$ between the decoded watermark and the ground-truth watermark.
+Specifically, $x$ is flagged as AI-generated if $BA(T(x),w)$ exceeds a threshold $\tau$ or falls below $1-\tau$. $\tau$ is set to ensure the false detection rate does not exceed a small value $\eta$~\citep{Evading-Watermark} (e.g., for a 30-bit watermark and $\eta=10^{-4}$, $\tau \approx 0.83$).

-The detector discussed above is known as \emph{double-tail detector}~\cite{Evading-Watermark}.
-In a \emph{single-tail detector}, the image $x$ is detected as AI-generated if the bitwise accuracy $BA(T(x),w)$ exceeds a threshold $\tau$, i.e., $BA(T(x),w)>\tau$.
-Double-tail detector is more robust than single-tail detector, e.g., if a perturbed watermarked image evades double-tail detector, then it also evades single-tail detector, but not vice versa.
-Therefore, we focus on double-tail detector in this work.
+The above is known as a \emph{double-tail detector}~\citep{Evading-Watermark}.
+In a \emph{single-tail detector}, an image is detected as AI-generated if $BA(T(x),w)>\tau$.
+The double-tail detector is more robust; if a perturbed watermarked image evades the double-tail detector, it will evade the single-tail detector as well, but not vice versa.
+Thus, we focus on the double-tail detector in this work.